Fulma/Fulma/GUIDELINES.md

 ./build.cmd WatchDocs
 ```

-On *nises and MacOSX:
+On Unix:
 ```shell
 ./build.sh WatchDocs
 ```

-Then proceed to the [local page](http://localhost:8080) and check your updates there
+Then proceed to the [local page](http://localhost:8080) and check your updates there.

 ### 3 - Adventurer?
 Just head up to the [Issues page](https://github.com/MangelMaxime/Fulma/issues?q=is%3Aissue+is%3Aopen+label%3A%22up+for+graps%22) on Github then choose the issue you want to work on.